 The Players And The Problems

-The names of major players are familiar, Alphabet Inc. (NASDAQ:GOOGC) Google, Apple Inc. (NASDAQ:AAPLC) and Uber on the tech side, Ford Motor Co.
+The names of major players are familiar, Alphabet Inc. (NASDAQ:GOOGC) Google, Apple Inc. (NASDAQ:AAPLB) and Uber on the tech side, Ford Motor Co.
 (NYSE:FC) Toyota Motor Corp.
-(NYSE:TMD) and General Motors Co.
-(NYSE:GMD) from the automotive side.
+(NYSE:TMC) and General Motors Co.
+(NYSE:GMC) from the automotive side.

 In some ways the players are the problem.
 Lack of cooperation has led to fragmentation and a paucity of developers.
 Developers want to build applications and services that can straddle different hardware systems.
 Right now that’s not happening – at least among carmakers.
 Silicon Valley has a more cooperation-based history.